golioth/reference-design-template/README.md

 ## OTA Firmware Update

-This application includes the ability to perform Over-the-Air (OTA) firmware updates:

-1. Update the version number in the
+This application includes the ability to perform Over-the-Air (OTA) firmware updates.
+To do so, you need a binary compiled with a different version number than what is currently running on the device.

+> Note: if a newer release is available than what your device is
+> currently running you, may download the pre-compiled binary that ends
+> in `_update.bin` and use it in step 2 below.

-    <span class="title-ref">VERSION</span> file and perform a pristine
-    (important) build to incorporate the version change.
+1. Update the version number in the `VERSION` file and perform a pristine (important) build to incorporate the version change.
-2. Upload the
-    <span class="title-ref">build/app/zephyr/zephyr.signed.bin</span>
-    file as an artifact for your Golioth project using
+2. Upload the `build/app/zephyr/zephyr.signed.bin` file as a Package for your Golioth project.

-    <span class="title-ref">main</span> as the package name.
+   - Use `main` as the package name.
-3. Create and roll out a release based on this artifact.
+   - Use the same version number from step 1.

+3. Create a Cohort and add your device to it.
+4. Create a Deployment for your Cohort using the package name and version number from step 2.
+5. Devices in your Cohort will automatically upgrade to the most recently deployed firmware.

 Visit [the Golioth Docs OTA Firmware Upgrade page](https://docs.golioth.io/firmware/golioth-firmware-sdk/firmware-upgrade/firmware-upgrade)